instana/helm-charts/README.md

 ## Support

-If you need support with using these charts or you would like to request new functionality embedded in them, please [open a support ticket](https://support.instana.com/hc/en-us/requests/new).
+If you need support with using these charts, please [open a support ticket](https://www.ibm.com/support/pages/instana-support).